Nov 03 2008

 Once you understand what’s important to each of you–at a deep, value-based level–it’s critical that you begin to understand what these values mean for each other in concrete, realistic terms.

-For your to flourish, you must get to know one another’s likes and dislikes.
-After you’ve created a mutual for your that reflects what you each value, it’s important to get concrete about the kinds of activities that will breathe life into that for each of you.
+For your relationship to flourish, you must get to know one another’s likes and dislikes.
+After you’ve created a mutual intention for your relationship that reflects what you each value, it’s important to get concrete about the kinds of activities that will breathe life into that intention for each of you.

 To figure this out we find it helps to ask: